I’m gonna go out on a limb here and say you want your business to make money.

 I show you how to make your content good.

 This blog tells you to get your content arse in gear.
 Because even a subtle improvement will be a huge step in elevating you above your competition.

 Because most business content is terrible.
-Again, businesses are getting unqualified people to do it (or doing it badly themselves).
+Again, businesses are getting unqualified people to do it (or doing it badly with AI).
 If you don’t believe me, go and look at your competition.

 Read the copy on their homepage, I’m telling you, it will be average.
 And by that I mean, dull, cliched, and full of meaningless garbage.